tkawachi/play-filter-only/README.md

 filter to only specific paths. `PlayFilterOnly` wraps a filter, and selectively apply an underlying filter by given predicate.

-To use play-filter-only, add a following line to `build.sbt` (for Play 2.5.x).
+To use play-filter-only, add a following line to `build.sbt` (for Play 2.6.x).

+    libraryDependencies += "com.github.tkawachi" %% "play-filter-only" % "0.2.0"

+If you're using Play 2.5.x:

     libraryDependencies += "com.github.tkawachi" %% "play-filter-only" % "0.1.0"